atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/and-or-boolean-logic.md

 Then: `C`

 This returns the value C, when the values A and B are true.
 We can represent this using something called a truth table.
 A truth table is a way of representing every possible input and it’s corresponding output.
-A truth table for this AND statement looks like this:
+The truth table for this AND statement looks like this:

 | A | B | C |
 | 1 | 1 | 1 |